1. PURPOSE AND SCOPE

 4.15 For these accredited representatives proposed for backfill funding by their trade union the following approach should be taken:

-5.1 There will be a Joint University Consultative & Negotiation Committee (JUCNC) established for consultation and negotiation in respect of collective matters within the remit of this agreement relating to employees of the University.
-The membership and functioning of this committee will be as set out in the JUCNC Terms of Reference.
+5.1 There will be a Joint University Consultation & Negotiation Committee (JUCNC) established for consultation and negotiation in respect of collective matters within the remit of this agreement relating to employees of the University.
+The membership and functioning of this committee will be as set out in the attached JUCNC Terms of Reference (see attached Appendix 1).

-5.2 There will be a Joint Academic Consultative & Negotiation Committee (JACNC) established for consultation and negotiation in respect of both collective and precedent individual matters that relate wholly and exclusively to staff within the Education and Research job family who are remunerated on salary scales negotiated through the Joint Negotiating Council for Higher Education Staff (JNCHES) at national level.
-The membership and functioning of this committee will be as set out in the JACNC Terms of Reference.
+5.2 There will be a Joint Academic Consultation & Negotiation Committee (JACNC) established for consultation and negotiation in respect of both collective and precedent individual matters that relate wholly and exclusively to staff within the Education and Research job family who are remunerated on salary scales negotiated through the Joint Negotiating Council for Higher Education Staff (JNCHES) at national level.
+The membership and functioning of this committee will be as set out in the attached JACNC Terms of Reference (see attached Appendix 2).

 6.1 It is the mutually agreed aim of all parties to this agreement to work in partnership to resolve differences, using the consultation and negotiation processes set out in this document and to avoid disputes until all stages of this procedure have been exhausted.